 What are the Requirements for Teaching English in South Korea?

-To teach English in South Korea, you’ll require a bachelor’s degree and a TEFL, TESOL, or CELTA qualification.
-South Korean schools have high standards of the teachers they employ.
+To teach English in Korea, you’ll require a bachelor’s degree and a TEFL, TESOL, or CELTA qualification.
+South Korean schools have high standards for the teachers they employ.
 So, unlike some countries, you will need to provide evidence of your qualifications.

 - A background check that shows you’ve got a clean national-level criminal record with zero convictions or charges